Navigating the

 OBBBA

-The One Big Beautiful Bill Act (OBBBA) is affecting financing options for students everywhere.
+The One Big Beautiful Bill Act (OBBBA) is affecting financing options for U.S. students everywhere.
 We’re here to provide clarity and solutions to finance your medical education.

 You Have Options